Ghini/ghini.desktop/doc/use_cases-jbq.rst

 - Adding a species and using online taxonomic services

-  ..  admonition:: adding a new species — the plant list.
+  ..  admonition:: Adding a new species — the plant list.
       :class: toggle

          We start the obvious way: type the genus epithet, possibly select